Life & Style • Jewellery Guides

 While not available to the public, its silhouette and balance of ornate and refined elements have inspired countless jewellery designs, from halo-style engagement rings to symmetrical cluster settings with a regal twist.

-From her sapphire engagement ring to pieces worn for life’s most meaningful moments, Kate Middleton’s jewellery choices show how timeless design and personal meaning go hand in hand.
+From her sapphire engagement ring to the sentimental pieces stacked alongside it, Kate Middleton’s jewellery shows how timeless design and personal meaning go hand in hand.

 Inspired to create something equally thoughtful?
 Whether you’re dreaming of a sapphire ring or exploring your own signature style, we’re here to help you bring it to life.